DDMAL/e2e-omr-documentation/overview/generation-and-correction.md

 # Score Correction &mdash; Neon

-For square-notation scores, correction is performed using the [Neon](https://github.com/DDMAL/Neon/) (*Neume Editor Online*) job.
+For square-notation scores, corrections to the OMR-generated MEI file can be performed using the [Neon](https://github.com/DDMAL/Neon/) (*Neume Editor Online*) job.
-This works by displaying the source image in the background and rendering the contents determined by OMR in the foreground, allowing errors to be easily perceived and corrected by the user[^1].
+This works by displaying the source image in the background and rendering the contents determined by OMR in the foreground, allowing errors to be easily noticed and corrected by the user[^1].
 Detailed instructions on how to use Neon can be found on [the instructions page of its wiki](https://github.com/DDMAL/Neon/wiki/Instructions).
 Note that only single-page mode is present on the Rodan job of Neon.